 On the other hand, please keep in mind that Max sensor resolution is not the only determinant of resolving power.
 Factors such as the optical elements, low pass filter, pixel size and sensor technology also affects the final resolution of the captured image.

-Another difference between these two cameras is that Samsung NX1's sensor lacks anti-alias (Low-Pass) filter.
+Another similarity between these two cameras is that both Nikon Z7 and Samsung NX1 sensors lack anti-alias (Low-Pass) filters.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.

 Below you can see the NX1 and Z7 sensor size comparison.